FabWishlist/browser-extension/README.md

-# browser-extension
-Fab Wishlist browser-extension add a wishlist function to fab.com.
+The Fab Wishlist browser extension adds a wishlist feature to Fab.com.